 Martina una cucarachita muy linda

-After reading this sweet and witty retelling of the Cuban folktale, you’ll never look at a cockroach the same way again.
+After reading this sweet and witty retelling of the Cuban folktale, readers will never look at a cockroach the same way again.
+Also in Spanish and audio, Carmen Agra Deedy delivers a deliciously inventive Cuban version of the beloved Martina folktale, complete with a dash of café cubano.

 “Austin’s cockroach dwelling is a desirable piece of real estate, with its stairs made of gum wrappers, its wrought-plastic comb railing, and its exclusive mid-Havana address (it’s a lamppost).
 A friendly sprinkling of Spanish words, warmly drawn relationships and a lot of puns all widen the audience for this spirited story.” ―Publishers Weekly